 First is to familiarise yourself with the Brompton suspension block removal and assembly procedure, as described in this video by Brilliant Bikes :

-Re-use the main pin/bolt and washers from the standard Brompton suspension, just replacing the rubber block and rigid end disc with the EZ version.
+Re-use the main pin/bolt and washers from the standard Brompton suspension, just replacing the rubber block and Striker Disc with the AC-Line version.

-The existing pin is a tight fit in the existing rigid end disc, it takes a small tap with a hammer to push it out.
+The existing pin is a tight fit in the existing Striker Disc, it takes a small tap with a hammer to push it out.
 Hold the components as follows and tap out the pin :

-Once removed you can press the pin into the supplied rigid end plate by tapping the other end of the pin while supporting the plate on wooden blocks.
+Once removed you can press the pin into the new Striker Plate by tapping the head of the pin while supporting the plate underneath with the new suspension block itself.

 The re-assembly is now the same as fitting a normal suspension block as described in the video above.